-In a letter to Congress on Friday, President Biden released an alternative pay plan for the 2022 federal pay raise for civilian employees.
+In a letter to Congress on Friday, the White House released an alternative pay plan for the 2022 federal pay raise for civilian employees.

 In the plan, the president is recommending a 2.2% across-the-board pay increase raise for federal employees in 2022, with an additional 0.5% locality pay adjustment.
 The total average pay increase would be 2.7%.